Baylor Bears and North Carolina Tar Heels meet in NCAA Tournament second round | WTOP News

 BOTTOM LINE: The No. 4 Baylor Bears take on the North Carolina Tar Heels in the second round of the NCAA Tournament.

-The Bears are 14-4 against Big 12 opponents.
-Baylor is second in the Big 12 scoring 76.8 points while shooting 46.7% from the field.
+The Bears’ record in Big 12 games is 14-4.
+Baylor averages 16.1 assists per game to lead the Big 12, paced by James Akinjo with 5.8.

-The Tar Heels are 15-5 in ACC play.
-North Carolina is the ACC leader with 27.8 defensive rebounds per game led by Armando Bacot averaging 8.6.
+The Tar Heels’ record in ACC play is 15-5.
+North Carolina ranks sixth in the ACC shooting 36.2% from 3-point range.

-TOP PERFORMERS: James Akinjo is averaging 13.3 points, 5.8 assists and two steals for the Bears.
-Adam Flagler is averaging 9.4 points over the last 10 games for Baylor.
+TOP PERFORMERS: Akinjo is averaging 13.3 points, 5.8 assists and two steals for the Bears.
+Adam Flagler is averaging 9.4 points over the past 10 games for Baylor.

-Caleb Love is averaging 15.6 points and 3.7 assists for the Tar Heels.
-Brady Manek is averaging 11.4 points over the past 10 games for North Carolina.
+Armando Bacot is averaging 16.5 points, 12.4 rebounds and 1.6 blocks for the Tar Heels.
+Caleb Love is averaging 11.4 points over the last 10 games for North Carolina.

 LAST 10 GAMES: Bears: 8-2, averaging 74.9 points, 32.5 rebounds, 15.9 assists, 7.1 steals and 3.9 blocks per game while shooting 46.5% from the field.
 Their opponents have averaged 62.8 points per game.